 Partnering with a Cybint Bootcamp

 At the end of the day, there is only so much you can do with your devices to stop a cybersecurity crisis at your school.
 You must educate your staff and students on online safety.
+And now that we see that cybersecurity plays such a vital part in everyone’s daily life – outside of the cybersecurity team – it’s important that we present the same learning opportunity for students to step into this field.

 This is best done through education.